johnwalters/TallyStick/docs/Balance Sheet IMPLEMENTATION SLICES.md

 7. Update applicable checkboxes, Resume status, and the Evidence log in the Task Tracker only after the required behavior passes.
 8. Report the behavior completed, files changed, verification results, and the next slice.
 Do not commit or push unless separately instructed.

-The Task Tracker remains the source of truth for progress.
-Status is not duplicated here.
+The completed Task Tracker is the source of truth for final status.
+New product features should use a new slice catalog rather than reopening this one.

 ## Rules shared by every slice